Linden Homes is building homes both for people and wildlife at one of its developments in Cornwall.

-At Camborne, as well as high quality houses and apartments for its customers, we’re constructing accommodation for swifts and bats so that once the development has taken shape, there will still be space for the local wildlife.
+At Camborne, as well as high quality houses and apartments for its customers, Linden Homes is constructing accommodation for swifts and bats so that once the development has taken shape, there will still be space for the local wildlife.

 The creatures will be able to take shelter in small boxes built unobtrusively into the walls, and the plan is to install about 25 of the units.

 It’s a similar story to measures Linden Homes takes around the country to minimise its impact on the flora and fauna that surrounds its developments, including relocating Great Crested Newts, diverting a path away from a badger sett, and protecting slowworms.